 Surprise!
 Was there any doubt that the furniture giant almost synonymous with quality entry-level furniture has top spot in this category?

 They simply deliver amazing quality and service for the money, which is expected from the revolutionaries who proved that cheap furniture can be stylish.
 Of course, their sofas are great as well.

 So how did they become so great at making quality affordable furniture?

 Simply, it’s because they can make them at a low cost – they don’t have to skimp on good materials to pass on the savings to you.

 IKEA has spent whole truckloads of money investing in ways to reduce production cost and were the first to control the whole of their production process on a global scale.
 From design, manufacturing, marketing and shipping, they do it all themselves.

-Their sofas, like the rest of their furniture are more about function than ornamentation, which cuts some of that cost further.
-But just don’t be expecting them to make your friends green with envy.
+Their sofas, like the rest of their furniture, are more about function than ornamentation, which cuts some of that cost further.

 Other than being a very accessible global brand with online delivery and numerous physical outlets, IKEA also lets you get familiar with their products by allowing anyone to walk in and test them out.

 You can even buy their sofas, change your mind and be taken care of with their amazing return policy.